RJWoodhead/FRC3DP/README.md

 * [CheapElevator](CheapElevator/CheapElevator.md) - the classic multistage elevator mechanism.
 * [CheapTurret](CheapTurret/CheapTurret.md) - a ridiculously cheap turret that has over 300 degrees of rotary motion and a simple cable chain that routes power, canbus, and ethernet to whatever is mounted on it.
 * [CheapShot](CheapShot/CheapShot.md) - a simple shooter with an adjustable hood, with bonus wiffle-ball air-conveyor feeder.
 * [StrongArm](StrongArm/StrongArm.md) - the body-building brother of the CheapArm, it's simpler to build and can easily lift 10kg straight up.
+Now has two versions, one using a HTD belt as the rack gear, the other 35-series chain.
 * [CheapActuator](CheapActuator/CheapActuator.md) - a simple linear actuator powered by either a NEO500 or a 775.
 Can move at over 6 inches/second or geared down for more strength.
 * [CheapShoulder](CheapShoulder/CheapShoulder.md) - a pivoting arm supported by two tubes on either side, powered by a NEO + MaxPlanetary + Right-Angle Gearbox.
 Can easily mount various sensors.
 * [CheapWrist](CheapWrist/CheapWrist.md) - a lighter-weight inline pivoting arm, perhaps suitable for mounting an end-effector.